IshitaTakeshi/PartsBasedDetector.jl/README.md

 PartsBasedDetector.jl
 =====================

-This is a Julia interface for [PartsBasedDetector](https://github.com/wg-perception/PartsBasedDetector)
+This is a Julia interface for [PartsBasedDetector](https://github.com/wg-perception/PartsBasedDetector) which is a C++ implementation of "Articulated Pose Estimation with Flexible Mixtures of Parts".

 # Installation